amandashack/pcdshub.github.io/source/installation.rst

 .. code:: bash

-   $ conda env create -n myenvname -f /reg/g/pcds/pyps/conda/pcds-envs/pcds.yaml
+   $ conda create -n myenvname -f /reg/g/pcds/pyps/conda/pcds-envs/pcds.yaml

 This will create an environment ``myenvname`` that is an exact copy of the deployment environment in your own Conda installation.